Soviet montage theory: Adoption abroad

 Distance, lack of access, and regulations meant that the formal theory of montage was not widely known until well after its explosion in the Soviet Union.
 It was only in 1928, for example, that Eisenstein's theories reached Britain in Close Up.
 Additionally, filmmakers in Japan during the 1920s were "quite unaware of montage" according to Eisenstein.
 Despite this, both nations produced films that used something tantamount to continuity editing.
 According to Chris Robé, the internal strife between Soviet theories of montage mirrored the liberal and radical debates in the West.
 In his book Left of Hollywood: Cinema, Modernism, and the Emergence of U.S. Radical Film Culture, Robé illustrates the Western Left's attempts to tone-down revolutionary language and psychoanalyze characters on the screen.
-Hanns Sach's essays "Kitsch"(1932) and "Film Psychology" (1928) are used here to demonstrate Kitsch's aesthetic distinction from the Realist project of the Soviet Union, and also to affirm Kitsch's ability to create a more powerful affect than realism ever could.
-As such, Sach argued, a psychological montage was recognizable in all films, even abstract ones which held no resemblance to classic Soviet cinema.
+Hanns Sachs's essays "Kitsch"(1932) and "Film Psychology" (1928) are used here to demonstrate Kitsch's aesthetic distinction from the Realist project of the Soviet Union, and also to affirm Kitsch's ability to create a more powerful affect than realism ever could.
+As such, Sachs argued, a psychological montage was recognizable in all films, even abstract ones which held no resemblance to classic Soviet cinema.
 Robé also cites Zygmunt Tonecky's essay "The Preliminary of Art Film" as a reformulation of montage theory in service of abstract cinema.
 Zygmunt's argument centers around his disagreement with Eisenstein that montage was logical, but rather psychological.
 As such, abstract films defamiliarize objects and have the potential to create critical spectators.
 Defamiliarization was seen a catalyst for revolutionary thinking.
 Clearly, the adoption of Montage Theory was rarely hard and fast, but rather a stepping stone for other theories.

 The split between the West and Soviet filmmaking became readily apparent with André Bazin's dismissal of montage and Cahiers du Cinéma's assertion of the primacy of auteurs.
 The belief that a still, highly composed, and individuated shot marked cinema's artistic significance was an affront to the dialectical method.
 That individual directors could compose and produce films by themselves (at least in terms of credit and authorship) made impossible the collectivization of filmmaking.
 Eisenstein's later work (Alexander Nevsky [1938] and Ivan the Terrible [1944–1946]), would undercut his earlier film's appeal to masses by locating the narrative on a single individual.